5 best wool mattresses 2020

 Perhaps most impressively, it comes with a 100 night trial period (check the Ts and Cs).
 Such things are now quite common with memory foam mattresses but they're less common with pocket sprung mattresses.
-You can also try them out at a handful of stores around the UK but that doesn't really compare to being able to sleep on it for a few weeks before deciding if you want to keep it.
+You can also try them out at about 10 different stores around the UK but that doesn't really compare to being able to sleep on it for a few weeks before deciding if you want to keep it.

 5. Happy Beds Signature 2000 Pocket Sprung Pillow Top Natural Fillings Mattress - medium/firm - £319